Maxx O2 Q & A

-A: No. Our hoses from the generator are silicone.
+A: No. Our hoses from the concentrator are silicone.
 The air is filtered in 3 stages and stage 3 is HEPA.
 Only Maxx O2 offers HEPA air filtration which remove 99.9% of dust particles and impurities from the air including pollen, mold, spores, pet dander and/or dust mites.
 Our bag is a medical grade TPU interior lining that is inert and no off gassing.

 Q: What studies are available on the benefits of exercising with oxygen?